DEIB-GECO/MutViz/static/README.md

 The following is a description of the project developed for the course of **Data Results and Visualization** (2018).

-The main objective of this interactive tool is the visualization of the mutations that happen in particular areas of the DNA in patients affected by different types of cancer.
+The main objective of this interactive tool is the visualization of the mutations that happen in particular areas of the DNA in patients affected by different types of tumor.

 The tool is available at http://genomic.elet.polimi.it/drviz/, where the description that follows can be found in the home page with some extra feature (directly loading of the examples) and better rendering.